ballerina-platform/ballerina-spec/stdlib/proposals/msg-store/message_store_store_listener.md

 #### The Listener Lifecycle

-- **Attach:** A `msgstore:Service` object can be attached to the `msgstore:Listener`.
+- **Attach:** A `StoreService` object can be attached to the `StoreListener`.
 The listener supports attachment without a path since it's not relevant in this context.
 Only one service can be attached to a given listener instance.

 - **Start:** When the listener is started, a scheduled task will be initiated.
-This task will periodically retrieve messages from the associated `MessageStore` at the `pollingInterval` defined in the `ListenerConfiguration`.
+This task will periodically retrieve messages from the associated `Store` at the `pollingInterval` defined in the `ListenerConfiguration`.

 - **Scheduled Message Poll Task:** Upon successful retrieval of a message, its content will be extracted from the `Message` record and dispatched to the attached service's `onMessage` function for processing.

-  - **Success:** If the `onMessage` function returns `()`, the message will be acknowledged as successfully processed in the `MessageStore`.
+  - **Success:** If the `onMessage` function returns `()`, the message will be acknowledged as successfully processed in the `Store`.
   - **Failure:** If the `onMessage` function returns an `error`, the message processing will be retried based on the configured `maxRetries` and `retryInterval`.
 If the maxRetries is reached:
     - The message will be acknowledged as a **failure** if `dropMessageAfterMaxRetries` is `false` and `deadLetterStore` is not set.
 This typically means the message remains in the original store or its status is updated to "failed".
     - The message will be acknowledged as a **success** if `dropMessageAfterMaxRetries` is `true` and `deadLetterStore` is not set.
 This implies the message is discarded.
     - The message will be stored in the `deadLetterStore` (if configured) regardless of `dropMessageAfterMaxRetries`.
 This provides a mechanism for inspecting and reprocessing failed messages.

-- **Detach:** The `msgstore:Service` can be programmatically detached from the `msgstore:Listener`.
+- **Detach:** The `StoreService` can be programmatically detached from the `StoreListener`.
 This action will stop the scheduled message polling task, preventing the listener from retrieving further messages.

 - **Immediate Stop:** The listener can be stopped immediately.
 This will halt the scheduled task, and no further messages will be retrieved.
 Any messages currently in the process of being handled by `onMessage` will not be acknowledged.